 “When shampooing curly hair,” says Morgan, “try to pull shampoo through hair and not ‘rough up’ hair too much.
 Doing so can cause the cuticle layers of the hair to tangle.
 [So] when [you’re] detangling hair once conditioner is applied, start from the ends with a wide-tooth comb/detangling brush and work your way up, [and] detangle in sections.”

-I don’t know about you, but all of this herbal, scalp-massaging wiz has me ready to look like the prettiest My Little Pony in the office (whenever that may be).
+I don’t know about you, but all of this herbal, scalp-massaging wiz has me ready to look like the prettiest My Little Pony in the office.
 Here’s to staying moisturized, patted-dry, and conditioning those tips like udders, baby.